Learning from Discriminatory Training Data

-Real-world data may be generated by complex non-linearly processes that cannot be fit using simple models like logistic regression.
+In addition to missing features, real-world data may be generated by complex non-linear processes that cannot be fit using simple models like logistic regression.
 To simulate this scenario, we introduce a non-linearity in $f(\x)$.
-Here we present the results for $f(\x)=\alpha_1 x_1 x_2$, but we obtain the same qualitative results for other functional forms, such as $f(\x)=\alpha_1 \exp(\alpha_2 x_1 x_2)$ and $f(\x)=\alpha_1 \sin(\alpha_2 x_1 x_2)$, where parameters $\alpha_i$ are random as in Appendix B. To learn these more complex models, we apply the OIM to deep neural networks (OIM-NN).
+Here we present the results for $f(\x)=\alpha_1 x_1 x_2$, but we obtain the same qualitative results for other functional forms, such as $f(\x)=\alpha_1 \exp(\alpha_2 x_1 x_2)$ and $f(\x)=\alpha_1 \sin(\alpha_2 x_1 x_2)$, where parameters $\alpha_i$ are random as in Appendix C. To learn these more complex models, we apply the OIM to deep neural networks (OIM-NN).
 We utilize a relatively simple architecture: three-fully connected hidden layers with the ReLU activation function and a sigmoid output layer.
 The hyperparameters are tuned to optimize accuracy as usual.
 Most other methods do not have implementations for deep learning models, so we cannot evaluate them, except for the traditional learning and the post-processing method based on equalized odds~\cite{Hardt2016Equality}.

 To provide more details, we report the cumulative distribution function of per-dataset resilience of each learning algorithm, $\Omega_a$, divided by the resilience of the OIM-NN, $\Omega_\text{OIM}$, for classification (Figure~\ref{fig:nn}).
-The deep learning models are more resilient to data perturbations than their logistic regression counterparts for nearly all datasets (''NN'' versus ''LR'' in Figure \ref{fig:nn}), since neural networks are better suited to approximate the non-linear data.
+The deep learning models are more resilient to data perturbations than their logistic regression counterparts for nearly all datasets (``NN'' versus ``LR'' in Figure \ref{fig:nn}), since neural networks are better suited to approximate the non-linear data.
 Most importantly, the OIM-NN tends to outperform all other methods.
 When compared to the traditional deep learning without $Z$, the OIM-NN is more resilient to directly discriminatory perturbations of data for 80\% of datasets (blue dashed line in the middle Figure \ref{fig:nn}).